-It was through Lauren that I first heard of a book called Emergent Strategy, by adrienne maree brown.
+It was through Lauren that I first heard of a book called Emergent Strategy (Affiliate Link), by Adrienne Maree Brown.
 The title immediately caught my eye, echoing my interest in Emergent Productivity from several years ago.
 I began to hear about it through different channels, from different people, and could see this book was catching fire in the movement-building world.

 I decided to read it, and found a new world of ideas and stories that were somehow both completely novel, and deeply familiar.
 I found a new language to talk about healing, growth, liberation, forgiveness, and change.
 I found a body of work bridging and connecting a stunning diversity of sources and fields, much like I try to do myself.
 But with a far stronger connection to what is happening on the ground, in the lives of people who don’t have access to the same resources and opportunities.